FOSS-GCEK/Hacktoberfest/README.md

 Hacktoberfest_for_beginners
 *A repo for beginners to learn about git and avail their hacktoberfest swags!*

+## Steps:
+1. Fork this repo
+2. Add a new .md (markdown) file with your name.
+3. Type in some text and commit the changes
+4. Open a pull request to FOSS-GCEK/Hacktoberfest
+5. Congrats you just created your first pull request!

-To register for the challenge visit: https://hacktoberfest.digitalocean.com/ This time you need 4 PULL REQUESTS to complete the challenge!
+This time you need 4 PULL REQUESTS to complete the challenge!

-# Contributing
-Please refer to CONTRIBUTING.md for detailed information on how to contribute.
+check ISSUES for more.....!!

+To register for the challenge visit: https://hacktoberfest.digitalocean.com/